arapat/aws-jupyter/manual.md

 `> aws-jupyter run`

 Run a script on all instances of a cluster.
 It uploads your script (as specified by the `-s` parameter) and starts it on all the EC2 instances.

-Note that it doesn't check if the script started successfully, neither does it wait till the scripts to finish.
+By default, it doesn't check if the script started successfully, neither does it wait till the scripts to finish.
 It will, however, redirect the stderr and stdout of the scripts to `/tmp/stdout` and `/tmp/stderr`.
 Later, you can retrieve these two files using the `aws-jupyter retrieve` command (see below) and check the script output.

+If the `--output` argument is set, the scripts will run on the EC2 instances sequentially (i.e. the script does not launch on the next instance until the current one finished executing).
+Furthermore, it will print the script output to the commandline directly.

 ```
 usage: aws-jupyter run [<args>]